Resurgence for the non-conformal Bjorken flow with Fermi-Dirac and Bose-Einstein statistics: Additional remarks

-The above consideration based on asymptotic analysis tells us that behavior such as a single line effect and globally defined ``universality'' generally do not exist in the nonconformal Bjorken flow.
-It is because the perturbation from the attractor holds various decay rates even just around the equilibrium.
-Extracting a special decay rate from them is essentially a fine-tuning problem of the initial condition.
+The above consideration based on asymptotic analysis tells us that special behaviors such as a single line effect and globally defined ``universality'' generally do not exist in the nonconformal Bjorken flow.
+It is because the perturbation from the attractor holds various decay rates even just around the equilibrium and extracting a certain decay rate from them is essentially a fine-tuning problem of the initial condition.
 This statement is unchanged for any variable which is a function of $(\beta, {\cal R},\bar{\Pi},\bar{\pi})$.
+It is also important to note that, in a nonautonomous system, changing only $w_0$ as fixing values of the initial condition changes the flow structure on $\widehat{\cal M}$ because $Y_0$ has the same value but is given at a different $w_0$.